mycaule/can-we-row/README.md

 - [ ] Build a backend application
 - [ ] Build a web interface with React
   * Set the limit: default 700 m3/s
   * Select Day of the week: default Wed and Sat
   * Select min temperature : 10°C
   * Provide URLs you can copy paste in your bookmarks
+- [ ] Use [prophet](https://github.com/facebook/prophet) to forecast conditions

 ### License
 `can-we-row` is licensed under the [MIT License](https://github.com/mycaule/can-we-row/blob/master/LICENSE).